weinholt/r6lint/README.md

 ## Setup

-Only Chez Scheme is supported at the moment.
-Set the environment variable `CHEZSCHEMELIBDIRS` to include the directory where `r6lint` is checked out (i.e `r6lint/..`).
-To get a better experience you can compile the linter's libraries with
-`scheme --compile-imported-libraries --program bin/r6lint`.
+Set your Scheme library path (e.g. `CHEZSCHEMELIBDIRS`) to include the directory where `r6lint` is checked out (i.e `r6lint/..`).
+To get a better experience you can compile the linter's libraries.
+With Chez Scheme this can be done with `scheme --compile-imported-libraries --program bin/r6lint`.

 Support for more Schemes will be forthcoming.
 They just need an `(r6lint psyntax compat)` library.